 This is an item you want to have on your new homeowner checklist.
-You’re going to be having a lot of empty boxes sitting out on in front of your home, waiting to be picked up by your garbage collection company.
+You’re going to be having a lot of empty boxes sitting out in front of your home, waiting to be picked up by your garbage collection company.
 Unscrupulous individuals love to see that an unoccupied house is now full of electronics and other valuables in a home that may very well not yet have the alarm system active.

 You can thwart them by having your security system up and running before you move in.
 It can keep vandals out before you move in and thieves out afterward.

 When you buy a new home, you’ve added to your financial responsibilities in a big way.
 You’ve very likely increased your monthly housing expense, as well as now having bigger utility bills, maintenance expenses, and a whole host of other monthly outlays that you didn’t anticipate.

 It’s been said that good things most often take time to occur, but bad things happen quickly.
 Now, you obviously need homeowners insurance, but that's not all.
 Take time to research and buy affordable life insurance to protect your family and allow them to stay in their home in the event of your death.

-As important, purchase a long term disability insurance policy for you and your working spouse, if applicable.
-During your working years, you have a more significant chance of becoming disabled than of dying.
+Also purchase a long term disability insurance policy for you and your working spouse, if applicable.
+During your working years, you actually have a more significant chance of becoming disabled than of dying.
 Disability insurance is one of the best investments you’ll ever make when it comes to protecting your paycheck and your family.